Universal thermodynamic topological classes of static black holes in Conformal Killing Gravity: Topological classes of static black holes in CKG background

-$(ii)$ If we assume that the CKG parameter is negative, the asymptotic behavior of the parameter $\beta$ can be described by the following limits:
+If we assume that the CKG parameter is negative, the asymptotic behavior of the parameter $\beta$ can be described by the following limits:

 It is evident that the CKG parameter has a significant influence on both the black hole generation point and the annihilation point.
-More specifically, when $\lambda$ is set to $\lambda = -0.1$, only one annihilation point exists, as illustrated in Fig.(\ref{meng4}).
-Furthermore, it is noteworthy that the vector field direction at boundary $I_1$ points to the right, while at boundary $I_3$, it points to the left, as summarized in Table (\ref{gza1}).
-The vector field $\phi$ associated with the charged-AdS black hole in the CKG background is illustrated in FIG.(\ref{meng5}).
+More specifically, when $\lambda$ is set to $\lambda = -0.1$, we can find that there is a generation point at $\beta_{c1}/ r_0=2.9265$ and an annihilation point at $\beta_{c2}/ r_0=3.9898$, as illustrated in FIG.(\ref{meng4}).
+Furthermore, it is noteworthy that the vector field direction at boundary $I_1$ points to the right, while at boundary $I_3$, it points to the left, as summarized in Table (\ref{table3}).
+The vector field associated with the charged-AdS black hole under the CKG framework is illustrated in FIG.(\ref{meng5}).
+In Fig.(\ref{fig:Ic2}), the contour $C$ is plotted to show the asymptotic behavior of the vector field $\phi$ for the charged-AdS black hole $\lambda <0$.

 The directional changes of $\phi$ across the contours are clearly depicted in FIG.(\ref{meng6}).
 The winding numbers $\Phi_{5}$ and $\Phi_{7}$ are both equal to $1$, while $\Phi_{6}$ equals $-1$.
-Large and small black holes demonstrate a positive heat capacity, which suggests their stability.
-By contrast, intermediate-sized black holes have a negative heat capacity, rendering them unstable.
+Large and small black holes demonstrate a heat capacity that exceeds zero, which suggests their stability.
+By contrast, intermediate-sized black holes possess a heat capacity that is below zero, rendering them unstable.
 In the low-temperature regime as $\beta \rightarrow \infty$, the system exhibits stable black holes of small size and unstable black holes of intermediate size.
 Conversely, in the high-temperature region as $\beta \rightarrow 0$, intermediate-sized black holes that are unstable can be found coexisting with large-sized black holes that remain stable.
 Consequently, the charged-AdS black hole within the framework of CKG background $(\lambda<0)$ falls into the thermodynamic topological class $W^{1+}$.
-When the effects of CKG are disregarded $(\lambda=0)$, the topological classification $(W^{1+})$ of the charged-AdS black hole aligns perfectly with the findings reported in \cite{gx3}.\\ $(iii)$ We analyze the Schwarzschild-AdS black hole in the context of the CKG background, wherein the asymptotic characteristics of the parameter $\beta$ satisfy the following constraints:
+When the effects of CKG are disregarded $(\lambda=0)$, the topological classification $(W^{1+})$ of the charged-AdS black hole aligns perfectly with the findings reported in \cite{gx3}.\\